-The digital input/output connector is a vertical 100-pin connector labeled J1 DIGITAL IN/OUT.
+The digital input/output connector is a vertical 100-pin connector labeled J1 DI GI TAL IN/OUT.
 This connector is near the right edge the Data Acquisition Processor, to the left of the analog input/output connector.
 The digital I/O connector has two rows of 50 pins on 0.050 inch centers.
 This connector is manufactured by AMP, part number 1-104549-0.
 The digital I/O connector mates with insulation displacement connector AMP 1-111196-6.

 The digital I/O connector is not accessible from the back of the PC.
-A cable, part number MSCBL 042, that makes the digital connector accessible at the adjacent slot in the PC is available from Microstar Laboratories.
-For systems that comply with the European EMC Directive, MSCBL 046 provides the same functionality as MSCBL 042 but with a shielded connector.
-Contact Microstar Laboratories for more details.
+Cables, part numbers MSCBL 042 and MSCBL 046, that make the digital connector accessible at the adjacent slot in the PC are available from Microstar Laboratories.
+For systems that comply with the European EMC Directive, MSCBL 046 provides the same functionality as MSCBL 042, but with a shielded connector.
+Contact Microstar Laboratories for more information.